-- a) companies with shares listed on regulated markets, including foreign ones; - b) Italian and foreign companies with shares not listed on regulated markets and operating in the fields of insurance, banking, securities intermediation, mutual funds, or finance; - c) other Italian and foreign companies with shares not listed on regulated markets that, even though they operate in fields other than those specified under letters a) and b) above, have assets exceeding Euro 1 billion and/or revenues exceeding Euro 1.7 billion, based upon their most recent approved annual financial statements.
+a) companies with shares listed on regulated markets, including foreign ones;

+- b) Italian and foreign companies with shares not listed on regulated markets and operating in the fields of insurance, banking, securities intermediation, mutual funds, or finance; - c) other Italian and foreign companies with shares not listed on regulated markets that, even though they operate in fields other than those specified under letters a) and b) above, have assets exceeding Euro 1 billion and/or revenues exceeding Euro 1.7 billion, based upon their most recent approved annual financial statements.

-In accordance with the recommendations of the Corporate Governance Code, the policy adopted by the board of directors establishes differentiated limits upon the number of offices (made measurable by a system of specific "weights" for each kind of office), depending on (i) the commitment connected with the role performed by each director, both on Enel's board of directors and on the boards of directors and the boards of statutory auditors of other companies of significant size, as well as (ii) the nature of the companies where the other roles are performed, excluding from the related calculation those performed within Enel's subsidiaries and affiliates.
+In accordance with the recommendations of the Corporate Governance Code, the policy adopted by the board of directors establishes differentiated limits upon the number of offices (made measurable by a system of specific "weights" for each kind of office), depending on (i) the commitment connected with the role performed by each person involved, both on Enel's board of directors and on the boards of directors and the boards of statutory auditors of other companies of significant size, as well as (ii) the nature of the companies where the other roles are performed, excluding from the related calculation those performed within Enel's subsidiaries and affiliates.

-It is also provided - in line with the recommendations of the Corporate Governance Code - that unless otherwise decided in accordance with a reasoned opinion expressed by the board of directors, Enel's chief executive officer may not hold the role of director of another company of significant size outside Enel Group and where an Enel's director acts as chief executive officer.
+It is also provided - in line with the recommendations of the Corporate Governance Code - that unless otherwise decided in accordance with a reasoned opinion expressed by the board of directors, Enel's chief executive officer may not hold the role of director of another company with listed shares outside the Enel Group and where one of Enel's directors acts as chief executive officer (referred to as an "interlocking directorate").

-On the basis of the information provided by the directors of the Company upon implementation of the aforesaid policy - and taking into account the inquiry carried out by the board of directors most recently in December 2013 - the number of offices that each of Enel's directors currently holds in the boards of directors or boards of statutory auditors of other companies of significant size is compatible with the limit established under such policy.
+On the basis of the information provided by the directors of the Company upon implementation of the aforesaid policy - and taking into account the inquiry carried out by the board of directors most recently in January 2015 - the number of offices that each of Enel's directors currently holds in the boards of directors or boards of statutory auditors of other companies of significant size is compatible with the limit established under such policy.